- Who is covered by the State Records Act?

 - provide better protection for an important part of the State's cultural heritage.

-The Act replaced the Archives Act 1960 and established the State Records Authority of New South Wales, known as State Records, and its Board.
+The Act replaced the Archives Act 1960 and established the State Archives and Records Authority of New South Wales, known as NSW State Archives and Records, and its Board.

 Who is covered by the State Records Act?